jmilkiewicz/OverheadCourse/courses/defence.markdown

 This course is dedicated to enhancing your defensive skills and understanding the strategic aspects of padel defense.
 Whether you're a beginner looking to build a strong defensive foundation or an experienced player aiming to refine your defensive techniques, this course is designed to take your defensive game to the next level.

-"Attack wins you games, defence wins you titles."

 ## Course Overview:

 - develop defensive skills that will help you withstand your opponents' attacks and maintain control of the game,